Ricardo-EE/candidate-coding-test/README.md

   - Update README.md on how to run
   - Hint: These tools are installed via `composer.json` please make sure you use them.
 - PHP Strict Types: Type-hinting
-- Guard against SQL injection attacks

-**Nice to have**
-- Swap use of environmental variables `.env` for Symfony parameters
-- Unit and/or Functional Tests (update README.md on how to run)
-- Use WebPack and implement Bootstrap: https://getbootstrap.com/

-## Not Expected

-### Bonus
-Use the API https://postcodes.io/postcodes `Bulk Reverse Geocoding` and POST `Longitude` and `Latitude` from the supplied `Pollutant Data` to retrieve all relevant `admin_county` from API.
-Use this instead of the `Region Name` supplied in the source `Pollutant Data` section detailed below.

-### Super Bonus
-Implement ClamAV and virus check the uploaded `Excel` data file - if you choose this route.

-Uncomment the ClamAV configurations in the `docker-compose.yaml` file.

-**Hint**: Use `fsockopen($hostname, $port)`...
-A `Drupal` example may help you.
-See `.env` for ClamAV environment variables.

 ## Pollutant Data
 As stated in the requirements, you can either;
-- Build a `Symfony Form` with all the data supplied as `input` fields, using limited data from the sample file provided
-- Or, use a `Symfony Form` to upload the supplied `Excel` data file
+- Use a `Symfony Form` to upload the supplied `Excel` data file
-  - Data uploads should be moved/stored in the directory `data/uploads/`
+  - Data uploads should be stored in the directory `data/uploads/`
 - Or, use `Symfony Command` to process the supplied `Excel` data file

 **Data File**: `files/measurements.xlsx`

-Data submitted via an HTML form will be as follows:

 **Data is hourly**
 - Company (string) - Max allowed length 100